O. Winston Link Collection

 To learn more about O. Winston Link and his career as a photographer, visit: http://www.linkmuseum.org/

-The Fields-Penn House displays many objects original to the home as well as important examples of decorative arts made in the region and acquired by the William King Museum of Art.
-These items were originally documented through the William King Museum of Art Cultural Heritage Project, which seeks to preserve the artistic legacy of Southwest Virginia and Northeast Tennessee.
-Developed in 1994, the Cultural Heritage Project to record objects made by hand in the region prior to 1940 in an effort to foster an appreciation of the region’s role in American material culture.
+These items on display were originally documented through the William King Museum of Art Cultural Heritage Project, which seeks to preserve the artistic legacy of Southwest Virginia and Northeast Tennessee.
+Developed in 1994, the Cultural Heritage Project records objects made by hand in the region prior to 1940 in an effort to foster an appreciation of the region’s role in American material culture.
 To date, over 2,000 examples of regional material culture have been photographed and documented by project fieldworkers.
 Since 2011, the William King Museum of Art has maintained the Betsy K. White Cultural Heritage Archive and Research Center, which makes the documentary records from the project available for all researchers interested in this region’s material culture.